-These Apricot Coconut Crumble Bars are a twist on a lemon version of the same cookie bars but could easily be made with any jam filling you prefer.
+Apricot Coconut Crumble Bars.
+NEW VIDEO ADDED!
+A twist on a lemon version of the same cookie bars but could easily be made with any jam filling you prefer.

-I love all kinds of crumble bar cookies and there are many others to be found here on Rock Recipes but with apricot, my favorite fruit filling being the star of the show, this one has to be at the top of my favorites list.
+I love all kinds of crumble bar cookies and there are many others to be found here on Rock Recipes.
+With apricot, my favourite fruit filling being the star of the show though, this one has to be at the top of my favourites list.

 Every year during the lead up to the Holiday baking season, this recipe always sees an upsurge in hits on the website.
 You’ll want to add them to you Christmas cookie list for sure, especially since they freeze so well, like I mentioned earlier.